 - Diffuse map: Basically this is just a picture to provide what the object looks like.
 For example, a brick wall picture could be placed on a polygon to resemble one.

-- Cube map: A texture with an approximation of the world's surroundings.
+- Environment map: A texture with an approximation of the world's surroundings.
 This is used in simple reflections.
+It could be either in the form of sphere maps, cube maps or in some cases paraboloid maps, which can produce cubemap-like reflections while using fewer passes.

 - Bump map: A texture that affects how lighting is done on the surface of a polygon.
 It can make a flat surface look like it has features.